sarath-sankar/codepull/README.md

   This to setup a alias to get to folder without using cd command
 - **user.py**
   This can be used to create/delete user.This script add user to  sudo nopasswd group ,add their public key in centos and ubuntu
+- **Preinstallkubeadm_centos.sh**
+  This is used for installing kubeadm and all prerequisites in centos or redhat version 1.27.00
 #####    All these scripts need improvement feel free to chip In